 The city was crossed by a network of streets.
 This one is on the south side, on the east side of the reconstructed “Aradian” house:

 The residential houses were based on a uniform “Aradian” design – a broad house plan based on a rectangular room which was entered from the courtyard along its long side.

 One of these Canaanite houses was reconstructed on the south side of the city.
-Its location is marked by a yellow square on the aerial view on the right.
+Its location is marked by a yellow square on the aerial view.

 The entrance to the house is seen in the photo below.